jyjeanne/GalaxyWizard/README.md

  - To run locally use command : **poetry run python src/main.py**

- - For building the executable, use:

- - Windows: **poetry run pyinstaller --onefile --windowed src/main.py**

- - Linux: **poetry run pyinstaller --onefile src/main.py**

-Users of graphical file managers can probably double-click the GalaxyWizard.exe  to achieve the same effect.

 #### DEPENDENCIES

 You'll need a Python interpreter for your platform.
 See